eosswedenorg/thalos/api/README.md

 ## Usage

-The api is designed with callback functions that are called when messages arrive
+The api is designed with go channels.

 ## Example